 Transportation also employs many engineers, critical to the successful design, manufacturing and maintenance of rail transport solutions for the Corporation's global customers.
 Required skills include mechanical, electrical and software engineering.
 Transportation has defined key technical domains (e.g. acoustic, crash safety and others) and sub-system competency domains (e.g. brakes, propulsion system and others).
 Specialized engineering centers of competencies manage Transportation's technical knowledge and are supported by a dedicated technical expert career path.

-Additional information about Bombardier's human resources can be found in the sections entitled "Analysis of Results" at pages 55, 56, 73, 83 and 101, of the Corporation's MD&A, which pages are incorporated by reference herein.
+Additional information about Bombardier's human resources can be found in the sections entitled "Analysis of Results" of the Corporation's MD&A, which sections are incorporated by reference herein.

 RISK FACTORS